Cypriot candidates woo kingmaker for election run-off

 The anti-austerity campaigner turned in a surprisingly strong performance in Sunday’s election, taking 25 percent of the vote and trailing Malas, who campaigned on a pro-bailout but anti-austerity platform, by just 2 points.

-A lawyer who has led the Democratic Rally party since 1997, Anastasiades secured 45.4 percent.
+A lawyer who has led the Democratic Rally party since 1997, Anastasiades secured 45.4 percent and remains the favourite to clinch a victory next Sunday.

 “I will reach out to political leaders, seeking to broaden the public mandate we have even more,” Anastasiades told cheering supporters after the first round.